openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

     abstract class A {} // compile-time error

 Repeatable annotations
-(applying the same annotation more then once to the enitity) are not supported:
+(applying the same annotation more than once to the entity) are not supported:

 .. code-block:: typescript